Prevention, Protection and Peace of Mind

 for Presbyterian Church(USA) Communities

 The Presbyterian Church (USA) Book of Order directs all Churches, Synods and Presbyteries to obtain adequate property and liability insurance coverage to protect the facilities, programs and officers including members of session, staff, boards of trustees and deacons and elected and appointed officers (G-12.0306, 11.0308 and 10.01020, respectively).
+Insurance Board meets or exceeds all of the recommendations, and currently provides coverage to more than 1,400 Presbyterian Church (USA) ministries.
+Insurance Board is a property and liability insurance program created for churches by churches, founded on one guiding principle: We serve you so you can serve God.

 We are insurance people who understand your Presbyterian faith.
 We understand that your congregation is important to the life you want to live and the world you want to shape.